Each day on our dedicated Lent 2016 web page you will find a new message to inspire you and help you reflect on your own spiritual journey.

 A Church in Skye has released a new CD of Gaelic hymns as part of moves to revive Gaelic worship in the Kirk.

 A Royal chapel considered to be one of Scotland's architectural jewels is set to be re-opened to the public on a regular basis.

 The Church of Scotland has made two senior staff appointments.
 Ms Mary Macleod has been named as the new Solicitor of the Church and Law Agent of the General Assembly.
 Mrs Anne Macintosh has been appointed as the new General Treasurer.

 Refugees in Cairo issued a plea for the UK to take in more people seeking asylum telling the Moderator that thousands of people feel trapped and hopeless.

 Life in an Orkney island parish has given a former hospital doctor and political campaigner the "most fulfilling" role he has ever had.

-Joy for married couple who are being ordained as Church of Scotland ministers in the Highlands at the same service on the same day.
+A married couple were ordained as Church of Scotland ministers at the same "beautiful and moving" service.

 A woman has appeared in court charged with the murder of Fife pensioner Mary Logie.